-As a member of the Global CCCM Cluster’s Strategic Advisory Group (SAG), ACTED plays a leading role in developing global CCCM policies and strategy, in contexts of displacement around the world.
+As a member of the Strategic Advisory Group (SAG) of the global CCCM cluster, Acted plays a critical role in the development of CCCM tools, policies and strategies to support different displacement contexts around the world.

 Camp coordination and camp management